Glasgow City F.C.

 Glasgow City Football Club is a professional women's football team based in Glasgow that plays in SWPL 1, the top division of football in Scotland and also the higher of two levels of the Scottish Women's Premier League.
 The club has competed in the UEFA Women's Cup and UEFA Women's Champions League.
 They also have a reserve team and youth teams.

 Glasgow City has won the most Premier League titles and the most Scottish Cups in Scotland since 2000.

 In 2016, Glasgow City won their tenth Scottish Women's Premier League title in a row.
 However they lost their four-year monopoly on the domestic trophies with Hibernian L.F.C. winning the SWPL Cup and Scottish Cup.

 The club's most recent title success came in dramatic fashion at the conclusion of the 2022–23 season with Glasgow City, Rangers, and Celtic all going into the final day with an opportunity to claim the title.
-At Ibrox Stadium, an injury time goal from Lauren Davidson secured a 16th SWPL title and made Leanne Ross the first female head coach to win the championship.
+At Ibrox Stadium, an injury time goal from City's Lauren Davidson secured a 16th SWPL title and made Leanne Ross the first female head coach to win the championship.